tomcec/dapkit/README.md

 # DAPKit

-DAPKit (Debug Adapter Protocol toolKit) is a tool to proxy or mock [DAP](https://microsoft.github.io/debug-adapter-protocol/specification) communication between an IDE and a debug adapter.
+DAPKit (Debug Adapter Protocol toolKit) is a tool to proxy or replicate [DAP](https://microsoft.github.io/debug-adapter-protocol/specification) communication between an IDE and a debug adapter.

 ![DAPKit place diagram](https://raw.githubusercontent.com/ishche/dapkit/master/dia-place.png)

-DAPKit is useful for IDE and debug adapter developers if they work with debag adapter protocol.
+DAPKit is useful for IDE and debug adapter developers working with debug adapter protocol.

-The application can be useful for test automation as IDE or debag adapter mock.
-At the same time, DAPKit can be a quick way to create a mock of debug adapter to share with third parties.
-It can be useful for bug reproducing without sharing the actual debug adapter and target system.
+The application can be used to:
+- Test automation as IDE or debag adapter mock
+- Create a mock of debug adapter to share with third parties
+- Bug reproducing without sharing the actual debug adapter and target system.

 ![IDE mock](https://raw.githubusercontent.com/ishche/dapkit/master/dia-mock-ide.png)